Keep your pets safe during hot summer days

 - Wrap ice in bandanas and put it around their necks

 - Wet down and freeze towels to give them something cool to lie on

 - Never leave your pet unattended in the car.
 Cracked windows won’t protect your pet from overheating or suffering heat stroke on hot days.

 - Limit exercise to morning or evening hours.
 Take extra care with older pets, overweight pets, and short-nosed dogs.

-- Keep in mind that asphalt gets very hot and can burn your pet’s paws.
-If the ground is too hot for you to comfortably go barefoot, it is too hot for your dog.
+- Keep in mind that asphalt gets very hot and can burn your pet's paws.
+If the ground is too hot for you to comfortably go barefoot, it's too hot for your dog.

 - Keep your pet well groomed.
 A matted coat traps in heat.
 Resist the temptation to shave off your pet’s hair in an effort to keep him cool.
 Your pet’s coat will protect him from getting sunburned.